-Turkmenistan country profile - BBC News
+Turkmenistan country profile

 Despite its gas wealth, much of Turkmenistan's population is still impoverished.
 After independence from the Soviet Union in 1991 the country entered a period of isolation that has only recently begun to end.

-The government has sought out gas deals with several other countries, including China and neighbouring Iran, however, to reduce its dependency on Russia.
+The government has sought out gas deals with several other countries, including China and neighbouring Iran, in order to reduce its dependency on Russia.

 FACTS